microsoft/vc-ue-extensions/README.md

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit <https://cla.opensource.microsoft.com>.

 When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
 Simply follow the instructions provided by the bot.
 You will only need to do this once across all repos using our CLA.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ### Code Style Guide

-The code in the repository adheres to the Unreal Engine's established coding conventions outlined in the Unreal Engine's [Code Standard document](https://docs.unrealengine.com/INT/epic-cplusplus-coding-standard-for-unreal-engine/).
+The code in the repo follows the existing code conventions described in the Unreal Engine's [Code Standard document](https://docs.unrealengine.com/INT/epic-cplusplus-coding-standard-for-unreal-engine/).

 ## Trademarks